-Project Description: Our research has led to new kinds/designs of control systems based on what is called "extremum seeking control."
-This kind of control systems allow for real-time optimization enabling bodies (such as robots and UAVs) to reach their optimized objectives in real-time with few information compared to most kind of other controls.
-Recently, we were able to show that these very simple control techniques (extremum seeking control) can actually explain how some biological organisms may be conducting their dynamic optimization.
+Our research has led to new kinds/designs of control systems based on what is called "extremum seeking control."
+This kind of control systems allow for real-time optimization, enabling bodies (such as robots and UAVs) to reach their optimized objectives in real-time with few information compared to most kind of other controls.
+Hence, we tested our design on robots trying to seek light source in real-time without GPS information!
+This demonstrates a significant potential for our methods.
+We are conducting many other tests using the new control design; we are planning to do so with robots, UAVs, and perhaps Imitated designs of birds.